cran-task-views/OfficialStatistics/OfficialStatistics.md

     on http://imai.princeton.edu/research/linkage.html
 - `r pkg("fuzzyjoin")` provides function for joining tables based on exact or similar matches.
 It allows for matching records based on inaccurate keys.
+- `r pkg("PPRL") implements privacy preserving record linkage, especially useful when personal ID's cannot be used to link two data sets.
+This approach then protects the identity of persons.

 ### 3.2 Web Scraping